isomerpages/nparks-skyrise/_resources/Research and Publications.md

 In association with our partners, the results of our studies are published in various forms for dissemination to the industry and relevant professionals.

 ### **Publications**
+These Technical Guidelines by the Centre for Urban Greenery and Ecology (CUGE) address issues ranging from design and systems to installation to maintenance.
 <table>
 	<tbody>
 		<tr>